Change72/docs-vllm-native-offloading-dynamo/PRESENTATION.md

 | Wasted compute | 54.5 % | 37.0 % | −17.5 pp |
 | Overall cache hit | 45.5 % | 63.0 % | +17.5 pp |

 The commits clearly do something.
-But they leave a **25 percentage-point gap between treatment and the theoretical perfect router** (≈ 13 %, the unavoidable cost of first-time prefix prefill across 128 unique conversations).
+But they leave a **substantial gap between treatment and the theoretical perfect router** (~2.6 % unavoidable compute, derived in §6.10 — first-time prefix prefill + new user message per turn).
+Treatment at 37 % compute waste is still **~14× above** the theoretical floor — there is more performance left to extract, which led us to look at the cost function (§5).

 ---